rickycodes/mon-site/app/markdown/_cv.md

   <span>Web Developer</span>
   <ul>
     <li>Contributed to many full-stack applications built using a variety of platforms</li>
-    <li>Focused heavily on the optimization of build tools and work flow</li>
+    <li>Heavily focused on the optimization of build tools and work flow</li>
     <li>Introduced automated functional testing (selenium)</li>
   </ul>
 </div>